 2.2 Sourcing, Preparation and Processing of African locust Bean (Parkia biglobosa) hull.

-African Locust Bean (Parkia biglobosa) hull was sourced from processing site within Itakpe metropolis.
+African Locust Bean (Parkia biglobosa) hull was sourced from processing sites within Itakpe metropolis.
 The Parkia hull (35 Kg) was sorted, cleaned, washed and fermented with 5 kg wood ash in 5 liters water kept in air tight container for 21 days.
 It was then air dried, sieved with 2.55 mm mesh, crushed in a hammer mill and stored in polythene bags until when needed.
 Other ingredients were bought from open market at Lokoja, Kogi State.

 2.3 Experimental Diets